fazanki/hbod/sites/all/modules/mass_contact/README.txt

 people expect to find them: the Configuration page.
 I also now have the main menu item enabled by default.

-I'm also changing the way I develop modules, such that they willinteract with other modules more and take advantage thier features.
+I'm also changing the way I develop modules, such that they will interact with other modules more and take advantage thier features.
 In the past, I chose to do everything myself, rather than depend on others for bits of functionality.
 Instead, I'm going to try creating more modular code and playing nice with